mdashraful24/Learn-hive-client/README.md

 ![LearnHive Banner](https://i.ibb.co.com/wZVSgzSt/Screenshot-27.png)

-**LearnHive** is a cutting-edge MERN stack platform designed to revolutionize interactions between educational institutions, tutors, and students.
-It streamlines skill learning and class management, providing an intuitive and user-friendly environment for course management, personalized dashboards, and educational content distribution.
+**LearnHive** is a MERN stack platform designed to enhance interactions between educational institutions, tutors, and students, making skill learning and class management more efficient and accessible.
+It offers features for course management, personalized dashboards, and a user-friendly environment for managing educational content.

 🚀 **Live Demo:** [LearnHive](https://learnhive-4ed81.web.app/)